-Individually, the vast majority of these costs are either \$0 or "unknown".
-Taken together, there is a strong likelihood of new short-term expenses along with significant opportunities for long-term cost savings.
-These variables make it impossible to estimate the net fiscal impact of this multifaceted legislation.34 We therefore advise the State Auditor to summarize its potential cost to taxpayers as \$0 to "unknown" since that is the most accurate description of its overall fiscal impact.
+These points, especially when taken together, indicate that there is a strong likelihood of new short-term expenses resulting from these petitions along with significant opportunities for long-term cost savings.
+This variation makes it impossible to estimate the net fiscal impact of this multifaceted legislation.29 We therefore advise the State Auditor to summarize the potential cost to taxpayers as \$0 to "unknown" since that is the most accurate description of its overall fiscal impact.